This article is part of a larger series on Best Small Business Credit Cards.

 When to Use Purchasing Cards

-When to Use an Alternative to a Small Business Credit Card or P Card
+When to Use an Alternative to a Small Business Credit Card or P-card

 How Small Business Credit Cards Work

+You’ll typically receive a statement at the end of your billing cycle, usually every 30 days.
+However, only a monthly minimum payment is required.
 If your business only pays the monthly minimum and carries a balance over to the following month, those unpaid balances will accrue interest.
-Any unpaid balances will continue to accrue interest until they are fully paid off.
-Once you pay your bill, the process starts over.
+Any unpaid balances will continue to accrue interest until they’re paid off fully.

 How Purchasing Cards Work